 Let’s see how much difference is there between the both when we compare the prices.
-I am going to pick the prices from Amazon.com.
+I am going to pick the prices from the official sources.
 However, the prices may vary at any time.
 I would suggest you checking live prices before making the decision.

 SAMSUNG 980 (Price)